railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 your company.
 To do that, you just configure a rule for the product to be placed in the Quality Control location rather than the Input location when the product is received from the supplier.

-.. table:: Rule to move products manually from Input to Quality Control
+.. table:: Rule to Move Products manually from Input to Quality Control

 	==================== ================
 	Field                Value